New Spring: Background to publication

-"New Spring" was originally published as a novella in the speculative fiction anthology edited by Robert Silverberg entitled Legends: Short Novels by the Masters of Modern Fantasy.
-Published by Tor Books, this anthology was released on 15 September 1999, between the 1998 publication of The Path of Daggers (Book 8 of The Wheel of Time) and 2000 publication of Winter's Heart (Book 9).

-Robert Jordan later expanded the novella into a standalone novel (though of significantly shorter length than typical Wheel of Time books), which was then published by Tor Books in January 2004, between the 2003 publication of Crossroads of Twilight (Book 10) and the 2005 publication of Knife of Dreams (Book 11).
+"New Spring" was originally published as a novella in the speculative fiction anthology edited by Robert Silverberg entitled Legends: Short Novels by the Masters of Modern Fantasy, released on 25 August 1998, just before the 1998 publication of The Path of Daggers (Book 8 of The Wheel of Time).
+Jordan later expanded the novella into a standalone novel (though of significantly shorter length than typical Wheel of Time books), which was then published by Tor Books in January 2004, between the 2003 publication of Crossroads of Twilight (Book 10) and the 2005 publication of Knife of Dreams (Book 11).

 The New Spring novel was originally conceived of as the first in a trilogy of prequel novels.
 The second and third were to focus on Tam serving in the Illianer army and finding Rand, and Moiraine and Lan's journeys and discoveries to reach the Two Rivers just before the events of the first novel.
 Jordan's original plan was to write the trilogy before books 11 and 12 of the main series, but he was disappointed with New Springs reception and decided to postpone this until after the main series was completed.
 However, his death on 16 September 2007—before the completion of the final novel in the series—makes this highly unlikely.

 The first paperback edition of New Spring, released on 13 June 2005, gave readers the first look at Knife of Dreams (Book 11), as it featured an advance excerpt of part of the prologue of Knife of Dreams.

-Plot summaryNew Spring describes events that take place twenty years before the events of The Eye of the World (Book 1).
-The story begins in the last days of the Aiel War, and the Battle of the Shining Walls around Tar Valon.
-It is set primarily in Tar Valon and the Borderlands, specifically Kandor.New Spring focuses mainly on Moiraine Damodred and Siuan Sanche, two Aes Sedai new to the sisterhood, and how a young Moiraine became Aes Sedai, met Lan Mandragoran and made him her Warder.
-The novel also explains how Moiraine and Siuan witnessed a prophecy of the Dragon's rebirth and came to begin investigating the Karaethon Cycle, the Prophecies of the Dragon, decades before discovering Rand al'Thor.